-Although in the past the exploration activities were undertaken directly by the State and the Hydrocarbons Law provides for the option of the State to directly participate in the concession agreement in a joint venture with the concessionaire, such option has not implemented in any of the concession agreements recently concluded under the Hydrocarbons Law.
 There is no direct involvement of the Greek State at the upstream oil and gas industry at present.
+Although in the past the exploration activities were undertaken directly by the State and the Hydrocarbons Law provides for the option of the State to directly participate in the concession agreement in a joint venture with the concessionaire, such option has not implemented in any of the concession agreements concluded so far.

-The main Greek incumbents in the upstream oil market, namely HELLENiQ ENERGY (former Hellenic Petroleum Group) and Energean Oil & Gas are private companies, although it is worth mentioning that approximately 35,5% of Hellenic Energy's shareholding is currently owned by the Hellenic Republic Asset Development Fund ("HRDAF").
+The main Greek incumbents in the upstream oil market are the private companies HELLENiQ ENERGY (former Hellenic Petroleum Group) and Energean.
+However, it is worth mentioning that 31.18% of HELLENiQ ENERGY's shareholding is currently owned by the Growthfund (the National Fund of Greece, 100% owned by the Greek State).

-7. Are there any special requirements for or restrictions on participation in the upstream oil and gas industry by foreign oil and gas companies?
+7. Are there any special requirements for, or restrictions on, participation in the upstream oil and gas industry by foreign oil and gas companies?

-In principle, any foreign oil and gas company may participate in the upstream oil and gas industry.
-Nevertheless, the Hydrocarbons Law provides for instances where the participation of a concessionaire to the upstream market may be prohibited for national security reasons.
-Such prohibition is imposed by the Council of Ministers, following HEREMA's proposition.
+In principle, any foreign third country oil and gas company may participate in the upstream oil and gas industry.
+Nevertheless, the Hydrocarbons Law provides that the Council of Ministers, following HEREMA's proposition, may prohibit the participation to persons substantially controlled by third countries or by nationals of third countries or to joint ventures involving such persons for national security considerations.

-It should also be noted that relevant considerations may also arise within the course of a concession agreement where any change of control of the concessionaire potentially resulting in direct or indirect control by a non-EU state or citizen, can take place only if a prior approval is granted by the Council of Ministers.
-If the above procedure is not followed, the concessionaire will be declared forfeited.
+Similarly, a change of control of the concessionaire within the course of a concession agreement which may result in direct or indirect control of the concessionaire by a non-EU state or citizen, can take place only subject to the prior approval of the Council of Ministers.
+If the above procedure is not followed, the rights of concessionaire will be revoked.